-- Now all you need to do is click on the Google Services switch to enable it.
+- Now, you only need to click on the Google Services switch to enable it.
 However, before exiting out of the menu, I suggest you scroll down and look at the other options.
-Here you can enable Root and Exposed (but you should keep them disabled for the best experience with GMS), you can also disable other features like the annoying floating ball, and you can also choose if you want the VM to shut down automatically when closed or if you want to keep it always running in the background.
+Here, you can enable Root and Exposed (but you should keep them disabled for the best experience with GMS), you can also disable other features like the annoying floating ball, and you can also choose if you want the VM to shut down automatically when closed or if you want to keep it always running in the background.

 - You are done!
-Start the Virtual Machine and install your favorite apps!
+Start the Virtual Machine and install your favourite apps!

 I hope you found this guide helpful!
 VMOS is a really fantastic app because you can have up to 2 different virtual machines, and it lets you have Root and Xposed inside your phone without risking voiding warranties or damaging the device!
 If you have any doubts or need any help regarding how to install GMS on Huawei via VMOS to run Google apps or Install Google Play Store, please leave a comment, and I will try my best to help you.